Bastion Servers (Jump Hosts)

 stacktape bastion:tunnel --stage <<stage>> --region <<region>> --bastionResource <<bastionResourceName>> --resourceName <<nameOfTargetResource>>

-After tunnel is created, Stacktape prints the tunneled endpoint (which you can use for connecting to the resource) into terminal.
+Once the tunnel is established, Stacktape will print the local endpoint that you can use to connect to the resource.

 Tunnel example